ChaoticByte/propagate/SPEC.md

 ### Packet Payload

-The msgpack-encoded data is a list (no dictionary!) the following fields:
+The msgpack-encoded data is a list with the following fields:

 | idx | type   | description            | notes |
 | --- | ------ | ---------------------- | ----- |